Nanoscale Three-Dimensional Imaging of Integrated Circuits using a Scanning Electron Microscope and Transition-Edge Sensor Spectrometer: MINT System Description

 \subsection{Source Term Monitor}

-In a traditional X-ray CT experiment, the source intensity can be determined by removing the sample and directly measuring the flux from the X-ray target.
-This is not possible in TOMCAT, as the target is physically attached to the sample being imaged.
-Additionally, the source intensity can fluctuate throughout the measurement due to instabilities in the electron beam current or small variations in the Pt layer thickness at different dwell positions.
+The source intensity can fluctuate throughout the measurement due to instabilities in the electron beam current or small variations in the Pt layer thickness at different dwell positions.
 It is critical to accurately measure this source intensity, as the detected counts must be normalized by the strength of the X-ray source to obtain accurate estimations of the attenuation through the sample.
 An EDS detector (Oxford Instruments) is located on the target-side side of the sample and operated continuously during data collection.
 The EDS detector monitors the total and Pt L$_\alpha$ count rates during each measurement and is used to quantify the X-ray source intensity.